Adore2113/MarsHSim/docs/dev_log.md

     ♡ I know that chemistry ratios use moles, but I really wanted to stick to kPa and kilograms (kg) to avoid my code being more complex, so I'll figure out the conversions to avoid that

-    ♡ made the scrubber unable to remove more co2 than exists, and changed the kPa values to move 4 decimal places instead of two, updated target based co2 and oxygen control, added target gases as global variables in engine.py
+    ♡ made the scrubber unable to remove more co2 than exists and changed the kPa values to move 4 decimal places instead of two, updated target based co2 and oxygen control, added target gases as global variables in engine.py

     ♡ adding in the hydrogen that the OGA electrolysis makes and venting it FOR NOW and will do research on how I can use it later on (Sabatier?)